 The Krysae Sniper Rifle (from the Firefight Pack and the Rebellion multiplayer pack) might as well have been called the Krysae Rocket Launcher.
 Though it can't get headshots, the rounds it fires are explosive and operate on a proximity charge, allowing it to blow up groups of targets with one or two shots each, even on Gold difficulty.
 With a few damage bonuses even boss-type enemies fall prey to the Krysae's wrath.
 This gun was the reason that Tactical Cloak and Hunter Mode were nerfed in multiplayer, since they both provided too much synergy with it.
 And even after being nerfed, it's still in widespread use to this day.

-If you purchase the Citadel DLC Liara gives you a gift, the M-90 Indra.
+The M-90 Indra (formerly a Pre-Order Bonus) is handed to Shepard by Liara after completing the "Shore Leave" mission.
 It's basically a full auto sniper rifle that might not have the punch of, say, the Widow, but add ons and upgrades fix that.
 Throw in special talents like cloak or the ability to slow down time when aiming and you could take down Harvesters.
 Unaided.

 Multiplayer has its share of incredibly broken classes and skills: